ArtikLamartik/NimLib/SECURITY.md

 Include:
 - A description of the vulnerability
 - Steps to reproduce it
-- Affected platforms (Linux / macOS / BSD)
+- Affected platforms

-You can expect an acknowledgment within a few days.
+You can expect an acknowledgment whenever.
 If confirmed, a fix will be prioritized and credited to you in the release notes.

 ## Supported Versions